fabio1079/kiskadee/README.md

 ### Virtual Environment

-Create a virtualenv to kiskadee. `dnf` is a package manager for the Fedora distribution, if you not use Fedora, use your package manage to install the virtualenv and pip packages.
+Create a virtualenv to kiskadee. `dnf` is a package manager for the Fedora distribution, if you not use Fedora, use your package manager to install the virtualenv and pip packages (On Debian and Ubuntu is apt).
 The virtualenv package will create a isolate environment for our python dependencies.

     sudo pip install virtualenv
     virtualenv -p /usr/bin/python3 .